nightslife/Project1-GroupProject/readme.md

 ## Running Tests

 Submit a search.
-If you come across errors please reach out via the Contact option in the Menu dropdown.
+If you come across errors please reach out via Github.

 ## Built With